Ukraine says Kremlin stirs up east, prepares invasion

 From his speaker’s chair in parliament, acting president Oleksander Turchinov referred to three deaths in two days in Donetsk and Kharkiv and said there was “a real danger” of invasion by Russian troops across Ukraine’s eastern border.

-Using language similar to that which preceded the seizure of Crimea two weeks ago, Russia’s foreign ministry issued a new statement on Saturday saying Moscow was considering “numerous appeals with requests for defense of peaceful citizens” after “provocations” by “ultra-nationalist militants”.

-Addressing members of the party of the Moscow-backed president ousted in last month’s Kiev uprising, Turchinov said: “You know as well as we do who is organizing mass protests in eastern Ukraine - it is Kremlin agents who are organizing and funding them, who are causing people to be murdered.”
+Addressing members of the party of the pro-Moscow president who was ousted in last month’s Kiev uprising, Turchinov said: “You know as well as we do who is organizing mass protests in eastern Ukraine - it is Kremlin agents who are organizing and funding them, who are causing people to be murdered.”

 Two men, described by police as pro-Russian demonstrators, were shot dead in a fight in Kharkiv late on Friday.
 A Ukrainian nationalist was stabbed to death when pro-Russia and pro-Ukraine demonstrators clashed in Donetsk on Thursday.

+Turchinov, quoted by local media, closed the parliamentary session by saying: “The situation is very dangerous.
+I‘m not exaggerating.
+There is a real danger from threats of invasion of Ukrainian territory and we will reconvene on Monday at 10.”

-Other members of the Western-backed interim administration, which Russian President Vladimir Putin’s government says includes “fascists” hostile to ethnic Russians, urged people in the east not to be drawn into violence stirred up by Moscow.
+Other members of the Western-backed interim administration, which Russian President Vladimir Putin says supports Ukrainian ultra-nationalists hostile to ethnic Russians, urged people in the east not to be drawn into violence stirred up by Moscow.

 Russian forces occupied Crimea two weeks ago, triggering an ominous confrontation with Western powers, after Putin said he would protect Crimea’s ethnic Russian majority and compatriots elsewhere in Ukraine.
 As Crimeans vote in a referendum on Sunday that could bring annexation by Moscow, Kiev fears Russia could widen the scope of its takeover by moving troops into the east.